Shannon information entropy, soliton clusters and Bose-Einstein condensation in log gravity: Summary and outlook

+Finally, from this work, a question arises: usually, in theories where an unstable configuration occurs, the later runs towards some (meta-)stable configuration.
+It has however been unclear from the earlier literature on this subject, where the unstable theory is supposed to run to.
+We hope our work can provide further insight on this yet elusive point in future.

-\paragraph{Acknowledgements} The author is grateful for the time spent at the 12th Joburg Workshop on String Theory, Gravity and Cosmology where this work started, and at the 5th Mandelstam Theoretical Physics School and Workshop, where it approached its conclusion.
+\paragraph{Acknowledgements} The author would like to thank the anonymous referee for useful suggestions.
+The author is grateful for the time spent at the 12th Joburg Workshop on String Theory, Gravity and Cosmology where this work started, and at the 5th Mandelstam Theoretical Physics School and Workshop, where it approached its conclusion.
 This work is supported by the South African Research Chairs initiative of the Department of Science and Technology and the National Research Foundation.
 The support of the DSI-NRF Centre of Excellence in Mathematical and Statistical Sciences (CoE-MaSS) towards this research is hereby acknowledged.
 Opinions expressed and conclusions arrived at, are those of the author and are not necessarily to be attributed to the CoE.